frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/frappe-commands.md

  - **add-system-manager**: Add a new system manager to a site.
  - **add-to-hosts**: Add the specified site to the hosts file on your system.
- - **browse**: Opens the specified site on the browser if available.
  - **build-search-index**: Builds search index for Websites.
 Refer to [Full Text Search API Docs](/docs/user/en/api/full-text-search) for more information.
  - **disable-user**: Disable user on site.